Pacific Empire League

-The Pacific Empire League is a collegiate summer baseball league based on the west coast of the United States with six teams from California and Oregon.
+The Pacific Empire League is a collegiate summer baseball league based on the west coast of the United States with six teams from northern California and Oregon.
 The league was founded on December 13, 2023.

 History

 The Beginning

 On December 13, 2023, six long-standing collegiate summer baseball teams, the Healdsburg Prune Packers, Humboldt Crabs, Lincoln Potters, Medford Rogues, Solano Mudcats and West Coast Kings came together to form the new Pacific Empire League.
 Teams in the PEL play a 55-game regular season that culminates in a 3-game Championship Series.
 The league is designated as a 501(c)(3) nonprofit organization represented by Board Representatives from each member team.